 Components of eQIP

 The eCampus Course Design and Development Seminar (eCD2S) is a 12-week professional development Seminar in which faculty design and develop an online course that is of strategic importance to their department/college.
 The eCampus Center provides instruction and expert consultation on the design strategies and technologies that faculty can use to build a high-quality online course.

-The eCampus Course Design Phase (eCD) is an 8-week development phase in which faculty collaborate with instructional design consultants to develop a course.
-This course development phase is for faculty that have already completed the 12-week seminar and know how to follow the course design process the eCampus Center uses to design and develop online courses.
+The eCampus Facilitated Course Development (eCD) is an 8-week development project in which faculty collaborate with instructional design consultants to develop a course.
+This course development project is for faculty that have already completed the 12-week seminar and know how to follow the course design process the eCampus Center uses to design and develop online courses.